High Speed 2: London to Handsacre and Birmingham

-Birmingham Interchange Station will be on the outskirts of Solihull, close to the strategic road network, including the M42, M6, M6 toll, and A45, all crossed on viaducts, and to Birmingham Airport and the National Exhibition Centre.
-North of the station a complex triangular junction, with six tracks at one section, west of Coleshill, will link the HS2 Birmingham city centre spur with the line continuing north, from which phase 2a proceeds and phase 2b will be developed.
-The northern limit for Phase 1 will be a connection onto the West Coast Main Line near Lichfield.
-This part of the line would be operative with compatible high-speed trains moving onto the conventionally tracked West Coast Main Line while the western leg of Phase 2 is under construction.
-The Birmingham city centre spur will be routed along the Water Orton rail corridor, the Birmingham to Derby line through Castle Bromwich, and through a tunnel past Bromford.
+Birmingham Interchange Station will be on the outskirts of Solihull, close to the strategic road network, including the M42, M6, M6 toll and A45.
+These roads will be crossed on viaducts.
+The station is adjacent to Birmingham Airport and the National Exhibition Centre.
+North of the station west of Coleshill there will be a complex triangular branch junction, with six tracks at one section, which will link the HS2 Birmingham city centre spur with the main spine.
+The spine continues north from the branch to the northerly limit of the high speed track which is a connection onto the WCML at Handsacre.
+The Birmingham city centre spur will be routed along the Water Orton rail corridor, the Birmingham to Derby line through Castle Bromwich and through a tunnel past Bromford.

-The section from Lichfield to Crewe is a part of Phase 2a that is to be built simultaneously with Phase 1, effectively merging Phase 2a with Phase 1.
-The proposed Crewe Hub, incorporating a station catering for high-speed trains, will be built as part of Phase 2a.

-Phase 2: Birmingham to Manchester and East Midlands Parkway

-Phase 2, is the section from Birmingham to Manchester, and the branch from Birmingham to East Midlands Parkway.
-Phase 2 is split into three sub-phases: